thindil/rapporteur/README.md

 1. Compile the CGI script with one of commands mentioned above.
 2. Place the CGI script somewhere on the server, and give the server permissions to run the script.
 3. Create a configuration file for the CGI script.
-It should contains two options:
+It should contain two options:

    `keys = "key1;key2;key3"` - the list of keys for applications which are allowed
     to send reports.
 Separated by semicolon.
 Generally, very basic authentication.